dougmiller/theMetaCityArticles/014-lets-make-a-terrible-markdown-extension-pt2.md

 [TOC]

 ##Lets test
 Testing can be helpful.
-So lets write some up.
+So let's write some up.

 ##Assumptions
-While we havn't written any working code yet, we can setup working tests so that we can measure out progress as we fill out the class.
+While we haven't written any working code yet, we can set up working tests so that we can measure out progress as we fill out the class.

 The package is on the path somewhere (by running `python setup.py develop).